Fx-Professional-Services/MoweryDocs/Mowery/Product Catalog and Pricing System.md

-# Product Catalog and Pricing System
+# 📘 Product Catalog and Pricing System

 ## Overview

-This system enables users to manage and maintain their product catalog and associated pricing, allowing for efficient catalog creation, price revisions, and the printing of price books.
-The new design enhances flexibility, reduces paper usage, and facilitates easier updates to product prices and descriptions.
+This system helps you manage and update your product catalog and pricing.
+It offers an easy way to create catalogs, revise prices, and print price books.
+The new design enhances flexibility, reduces paper usage, and supports quick updates to product details.

+---

 ## Features

-- **Products List**: A structured list of products that can be categorized and updated with ease.
+- **Product List**: Organize and track products easily.

-- **Catalog Management**: Separate catalogs for price books, with the ability to create revisions.
+- **Catalog Management**: Create and manage price books with revisions.

-- **Revision Control**: Track revisions to ensure the correct pricing is used and printed.
+- **Revision Control**: Keep track of price changes with revision history.

-- **Efficient Printing**: Print individual pages when prices change, minimizing paper usage.
+- **Efficient Printing**: Print only updated pages to save paper.

-- **Flexible Task Codes**: Task codes are data-driven and can be assigned to products dynamically.
+- **Task Codes**: Dynamically assign task codes to organize products.

-- **Historical Price Tracking**: The system allows users to keep track of previous pricing, supporting accounting and auditing needs.

-## System Setup
+- **Historical Pricing**: Track and view previous prices for auditing and accounting.

+---

+## 🔧 Workflow Guide

-### 1. Products List
+### Step 1: Access Products

-The product list is a new feature that allows you to categorize and track products separately from their pricing.
-It is not a price list, but rather a catalog of all available products.
-This list is integral for managing your pricing structures efficiently.

-**Steps to Access:**

-1. From the navigation bar, click on **Products**.
+1. From the menu, click on **Products**.

-2. Next, click on **Catalog**.

-> **Note**: The product list now includes categories, and each product can be marked as active or inactive.
-Products are assigned task codes, which are incremented automatically, but can be adjusted manually if necessary.

-### 2. Catalog Management

-The catalog is where you can define your price books.
-Each catalog functions as a price book with the following features:
+2. Then, click **Catalog** to view or manage your products.
+3. Ensure each product has:
+   - Name
+   - Description

-- **Effective Date**: Price books can have an effective date.
+   - Price

-- **Revisions**: Each price book can be revised to reflect price changes.

-- **Printing**: You can print revised pages to replace outdated versions.

-To create a catalog:
+   - Task Code
+   - Category & Subcategory

+> **Tip**: Task codes help order products in the catalog.
+Adjust them to change the order.

+---

+### Step 2: Manage Catalogs
 1. Click on **Catalog** in the navigation bar.

-2. Click on **Create New Catalog**.
+2. Select **Create New Catalog** or choose an existing one.

-3. Choose a price book to start with (you can duplicate an existing price book for new catalogs).
+3. Choose a price book to start with (you can duplicate an existing price book).

-4. Add or remove products as necessary.
+4. Add or remove products as needed.

-5. Set the effective date for the catalog.
+5. Set an effective date for the catalog.

-> **Revision Control**: Revisions are tracked and printed on each page to ensure that everyone is using the most current version.
+> **Revision Control**: Revisions are tracked and printed on each page to ensure the latest version is used.

 ---

-### 3. Viewing and Printing a Price Book

-To view a printed version of your catalog, follow these steps:
+### Step 3: Print a Catalog
 1. Select **Print** from the catalog screen.

-2. Choose the appropriate **view** (e.g., residential or commercial).
+2. Choose a **view** (e.g., residential or commercial).

-3. Scroll down to see the revision number, page number, and effective date printed at the bottom of each page.
+3. Check the revision number, page number, and effective date at the bottom of each page.

-> **Tip**: If only one product changes, you can print just the page containing that product, saving paper and resources.
+> **Tip**: Print only the pages with updated products to save paper.

 ---

-### 4. Adjusting Task Codes
+### Step 4: Adjust Task Codes

-Each product has an associated task code, which helps organize and classify products.
-Task codes are dynamically assigned but can be modified as needed.

-To adjust a task code:
+To reorder or adjust products:
 1. Open the **Product** window.
 2. Locate the **Task Code** field.

-3. Modify the code to reorder or adjust products in the list.
+3. Modify the task code to change the product order.

-### 5. Category and Subcategory Management

-Products can be assigned to categories and subcategories for easier classification.
-Categories (e.g., Plumbing, HVAC) help organize products, while subcategories further refine classification.

-To assign or modify a category:

-1. Click on **Products**.

-2. Click on **Category** or **Subcategory** in the navigation bar.

-3. Use the dropdown to assign products to the correct category or subcategory.

 ---

+### Step 5: Assign Categories and Subcategories
+To classify products:
+1. Go to **Products**.
+2. Click **Category** or **Subcategory** in the menu.
+3. Use the dropdown to assign products to the correct category.

+> **Tip**: Categories (e.g., Plumbing, HVAC) help organize products, and subcategories refine the classification.

+---

-### 6. Importing Existing Pricing Data
+### Step 6: Import Existing Pricing Data

-If you have an existing price book with updated prices, you can import this data into the new catalog format.
-During the initial setup, we will import your existing price data into the new product list.
+If you have an existing price list, we can help you import it into the new system.
+Here’s how:

-Steps:

-1. Ensure your existing price data is up-to-date.
+1. Ensure your price data is up-to-date.

-2. Our team will assist with importing the data into the new product list structure, including active products, descriptions, and pricing.
+2. Contact our team for assistance in importing your product data, including prices, descriptions, and categories.

+---

+## 💬 Support

+For help:
+- Reach out to the implementation team.
+- Provide feedback during User Acceptance Testing (UAT).
+- Report any pages or codes needing updates.

+---

+## 📚 Features Overview

+### Price Book Management
+- **Purpose**: Maintain and update a catalog of prices for your products.
+- **Key Features**: Easily update price books, track historical pricing, and generate revisions for each price book.
+- **Benefit**: Track price changes over time, ensuring your pricing is accurate and up to date.

+#### Catalog Creation
+- **Steps**:
+  1. Navigate to the catalog section.
+  2. Choose a price book to create a new catalog.
+  3. Review the catalog before finalizing.

+  **Status**: Catalog creation works as expected, with future improvements based on feedback.

+### Task Codes
+- **Purpose**: Task codes are used to organize and categorize your products.
+- **Current Status**: Task code management is evolving.
+Stay updated and share feedback on how these changes affect your workflows.